kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 Here’s a compromise: classify devices into categories, and design the best possible experience for each category.
 What categories you choose depend on your product and target user.
-Here's a sample classification that nicely spans across popular web-capable devices that exist today.
+Here's a sample classification that nicely spans popular web-capable devices that exist today.

 1. small screens + touch (mostly phones)
 2. large screens + touch (mostly tablets)